-The Learner and Learning: The teacher candidate understands how children learn and develop, including the consideration of individual differences, while creating a positive environment.

-Content Knowledge & Application: The teacher candidate demonstrates mastery of content area information while creating authentic learning experiences that focus on critical thinking, problem solving, and a variety of perspectives.

-Instructional Practice: The teacher candidate plans for instruction using a variety of pedagogical approaches and assessments.

-Professional Responsibility: The teacher candidate is an ethical and reflective practitioner who collaborates with constituents for student growth and their own professional improvement.
+- The Learner and Learning: The teacher candidate understands how children learn and develop, including the consideration of individual differences, while creating a positive environment. - Content Knowledge & Application: The teacher candidate demonstrates mastery of content area information while creating authentic learning experiences that focus on critical thinking, problem solving, and a variety of perspectives. - Instructional Practice: The teacher candidate plans for instruction using a variety of pedagogical approaches and assessments. - Professional Responsibility: The teacher candidate is an ethical and reflective practitioner who collaborates with constituents for student growth and their own professional improvement.

-Pre-Education Requirements: Students who are interested in Elementary Education (K-6) must earn a minimum 3.0 GPA in a prescribed liberal arts preeducation program, have a minimum 3.0 cumulative GPA, and successfully pass all three Praxis Core Academic Skills for Educators tests before they are formally admitted to the Teacher Education program of the University.
-The preeducation course requirements are:
+Pre-Education Requirements: Students who are interested in Elementary Education (K-6) must earn a minimum 3.0 GPA in a prescribed liberal arts preeducation program and have a minimum 3.0 cumulative GPA before they are formally admitted to the Teacher Education program of the University.
+The pre-education course requirements are: